Keyboard shortcuts

 Deposit

 A deposit moves BTC from a user’s Bitcoin wallet into the Hashi-managed UTXO pool, minting a corresponding amount of hBTC into the user’s account on Sui.
-The process has three phases:
+The process has four phases:

 graph LR